Policies and Our Approach

 Lightweighting in Glass Bottles

-As part of the initiative, short flap cardboard cartons for beverages of small size plastic bottles started from spring of 2012 based on the philosophy of reducing environmental impact in cooperation with the industry.
-Through this, we reduced the use of paper by about 20% compared to conventional cardboards.
-Short flap cardboards have been introduced for beer and RTD products since 2019.
+To reduce our environmental impact, we are using short flap cardboard cartons in cooperation with the industry, beginning with using them for beverages in small PET bottles since the spring of 2012.
+Through this, we have reduced the use of paper by about 20% compared to conventional cardboard cartons.
+Short flap cardboard cartons have been used for beer and RTD products since 2019.

 Reuse: Promoting Collection and Reuse of Containers